IObert/twilio-whatsapp-photo-guest-book/README.md

     Implement sorting and filtering in backend
     Translate the caption to German too
-    Paging possible in backend via the .list() function?
+    Paging possible in backend via the .list() function? count total number of images, measure why the request takes so long, is the the retrieval or processing or rendering?

 UI
     Add header with filter and sort by